A Colonel Found His Passion.

 Demonstration Garden – perhaps the most unique of the distinct botanical zones, the Demonstration Garden brings together both landscape and hardscape into artful collections of patios, arbors, pathways, water elements and decorative rock formations.
 This concept garden displays the best of the desert plants in real life designs that can easily be recreated once visitors go back home.
 Guests can also learn about plant selection, how to design their own sites, and what to do when their desert soil appears inhospitable to even the most basic of plants.
 Whether backyard enthusiast or professional landscaper, a stop at the Demonstration Garden will inspire and excite your creative design senses.

 Heritage Rose Garden – although found deep in the Sonoran desert, the Boyce Thompson Arboretum boasts one of the most beautiful collections of Heritage roses, Old Garden roses and Antique roses in the west.
 No matter which time of year you visit, the blooms fill the air with fragrant reminders of their resilience and beauty.
-If famous roses are your passion, the Heritage Rose Garden is also home to descendents of the original Tombstone Rose and the Yellow Rose of Texas.
+If famous roses are your passion, the Heritage Rose Garden is also home to descendants of the original Tombstone Rose and the Yellow Rose of Texas.

 Ayer Lake – this man-man reservoir is a botanical zone in itself, offering refuge to two endangered fish, the Gila Topminnow and the Desert Pupfish.
 In addition to supplying the Arboretum with all of its irrigation water, Ayer Lake also provides an aquatic oasis for many different migratory waterfowl, which can be observed from one of two ramadas gracing the shores of the lake.